MrMarrant/SCP-035/STEAM.md

 [*] jvmyka@gmail.com, for one of the laugh sound, you can get it [url=https://freesound.org/people/jvmyka@gmail.com/sounds/539540/]here[/url].
 [*] MATRIXXX_, for the sound when you get out of the range of the effect from the entity SCP-035 , you can get it [url=https://freesound.org/people/MATRIXXX_/sounds/657538/]here[/url].
 [*] klankbeeld for the sound when you transform into SCP-035, you can get it [url=https://freesound.org/people/klankbeeld/sounds/171078/]here[/url].
+[*] ClownCore, i use a (very) short extract from their sound Hell, you can hear it [url=https://www.youtube.com/watch?v=hT7x1NvGf5k]here[/url], If you like the very bordeline music, I highly recommend them.
+[*] [url=https://steamcommunity.com/id/nogitsu]Nogitsu[/url] to help me find a better way to put the mask model on players.
 [/list]